 Powerball winnings after taxes: How much the winner could actually take home in Texas

-Saturday, July 15th's Powerball jackpot has increased to an estimated $875 million dollars and plenty of people are rushing to get tickets.
+Monday night's Powerball jackpot has increased to an estimated $900 million dollars and plenty of people are rushing to get tickets.

-If you beat the odds and match all six numbers you will take home much less than $875 million (not that you'd complain).
+That's the third-largest Powerball jackpot in the history of the game and the seventh-largest in U.S. lottery history, but if you beat the odds and match all six numbers you will take home much less than $900 million (not that you'd complain).

 Winners can choose to have their prize money paid out in 30 payments over 29 years, or in a lump sum.